Data protection

 • to ensure that content is presented in the most effective way for you and your device;

-Duration of the storage of personal data
+Duration of storage of personal data

 Registration in our app